apigovau/api-descriptions/abs/DataApi.md

 #### dimensionAtObservation

 Using the dimensionAtObservation parameter, you can define the way the data should be organised in the returned message.
 Possible options are:
--	**TIME_PERIOD**: This will return a timeseries view of the data.
+-	**TIME_PERIOD**: This will return a time series view of the data.
 This is the default value.
 -	**AllDimensions**: This will return a flat view of the data, with no groupings.
 -	**The ID of any other dimension**: This will return a cross-sectional view of the data.